cfengine/documentation/reference/promise-types/access.markdown

 ### admit_ips

-**Description:** A list of IP addresses to grant access to the object.
+**Description:** A list of IP addresses that should have access to the object.

 Subnets are specified using CIDR notation.